bbidulock/icewm/README.md

 # Ice Window Manager (IceWM)

-This is a fork of the original IceWM CVS that is on sourceforge:
+This is a fork of the original IceWM CVS that is on Sourceforge:
 [http://icewm.sourceforge.net](http://icewm.sourceforge.net) <br>
-What this includes is all changes made on the official IceWM CVS repository on the 'icewm-1-3-BRANCH' branch, greatly enhanced EWMH/ICCCM compliance, as well as patches collected from Arch Linux, Debian, pld-linux, the icewm bug list, and other various Github forks.
+What this includes is all changes made on the official IceWM CVS repository on the 'icewm-1-3-BRANCH' branch, greatly enhanced EWMH/ICCCM compliance, as well as patches collected from Arch Linux, Debian, pld-linux, the IceWM bug list, and other various GitHub forks.
 <br>

 The name was decided on a very hot day... (and Marko started writing